-- Ensure that the leisure battery is connected and the 20A local fuse(s) is connected. - The isolator switch on PSU should be in the 'ON' position, however. the control panel should be switched 'OFF'. - Vehicles can be left in this condition for extended periods, with the charger operating to maintain the battery.
+- Ensure that the leisure battery is connected and the 20A local fuse(s) is connected. - The isolator switch on PSU should be in the 'ON' position, however the control panel should be switched 'OFF'. - If Alde system is installed, there is a frost protection setting, which can be used.
+See Alde user instruction manual. - Vehicles can be left in this condition for extended periods, with the charger - operating to maintain the battery.
 However, periodic maintenance and inspection is recommended, this should include the battery condition.